sapegin/washingcode-book/manuscript/Avoid_mutation.md

 It’s clear that the author of this code didn’t expect the `sort()` method to mutate the original array, and accidentally introduced a mutation of a function parameter.

-We can fix this using the spread operator, like so:
+We can fix this using spread syntax, like so:

 <!-- const Select = ({items}) => items.join('|') -->